From Frustration to 4.5★: Redesigning Fyle's Finance Workflows

 01

-Reduce customer complaints from 5–8 support tickets per month to nearly zero
+5-8 support tickets per month from frustrated admins

 02

-Conducted 5–7 rounds of usability testing with clients even in off hours
+5-7 rounds of usability testing with clients—often during off-hours

 03

-In the world of expense management, 3 personas keep the wheels turning: the spender, the approver, and the finance person.
+In expense management, three personas keep the wheels turning:

 04